giantswarm/fmt/github/requesting_review.md

   documentation for creating releases.
 - Request review from relevant Chapters for `fmt`.
 E.g. Chapter FE for JavaScript related guidelines.
-- PRs in projects `happa` and `giantswarm-js-client` should always be reviewed by chapter FE.
+- PRs in projects `happa` and `giantswarm-js-client` should always be reviewed by Chapter FE.

 For generic changes such as structure, cross-area changes, changes that are meant to be applied across whole codebase (as opposed to a single repository)